j-miet/BTD6bot/README.md

     - (optional) if required, you could repeat this for y-resolution as well, but I believe it&#39;s very rare you&#39;d need this.
 One example would be 1280x800 - test this in-game and see how it adds a wider bar on top and bottom of the screen.
-    - Then readjust ocr values and you&#39;re good to go.
+    - Then readjust ocr values like usual and you should be good to go.

 - **Game version**: